10 Best Payroll Software for Small Business Users in 2023

 Square Payroll Plans & Pricing

-- Pay employee and contractors: $35 per month plus $5 per employee monthly
+- Pay employees and contractors: $35 per month plus $6 per employee monthly

 Square Payroll is the best choice for restaurants and small retailers that are already using Square’s POS system.
 It enables you to pay both employees and contractors and import online timecards from Square POS and other third-party software partners into its system.
 It also has tip reporting features that allow you to record tip amounts, deduct taxes, and report them on your tax forms.
 You can run payroll as often as you need to at no extra cost (unlike some plans under big-name providers like ADP and Paychex), file quarterly and annual taxes, and sign up for pay-as-you-go workers’ compensation insurance.

-In our evaluation, Square Payroll earned an overall rating of 4.28 out of 5, with a perfect score in reporting and high marks in nearly all of our criteria.
-It took a hit in ease of use and popularity among users because while it is easy to use, it doesn’t have a customizable interface.
+In our evaluation, Square Payroll earned an overall rating of 4.51 out of 5, with perfect scores in pricing and reporting and high marks in nearly all of our criteria.
+It took a hit in ease of use and popularity among users because, while it is easy to use, it has limited customization options.
 It also didn’t meet our subcriteria of having more than 1,000 average user reviews online.
 Plus, several reviewers complained of having experienced difficulties contacting its support team.

 Aside from letting you run payroll, Square Payroll’s main dashboard shows your pay run history and an overview of your total labor costs.
 (Source: Square Payroll)

-Rippling: Best for Businesses Looking for a Modular HR, Payroll & IT Solution
+Rippling: Best All-in-one HR, Payroll & IT Solution

 Pros